+In short, the new 911 GT3 is around 95% recoverable.
 In addition, Porsche uses a high proportion of environmentally friendly water-based paints.
 For us, environmental protection does not begin at the end of a vehicle’s life.
 It starts at the planning and development stage.